pimutils/vdirsyncer/docs/server_support.rst

 Server Support
 ==============

-vdirsyncer is currently tested against the latest versions of Radicale and ownCloud.
+vdirsyncer is currently regularly and automatically tested against the latest versions of Radicale and ownCloud.
+In principle, vdirsyncer is supposed to run correctly with any remotely popular CalDAV or CardDAV server.

+vdirsyncer's synchronization works best if the items have ``UID`` properties.
+Items which don't have this property still should be synchronized fine as of version 1.6, but for performance reasons, such items should rather be the exception than the rule.
+For a possible way to automatically fix such items, take a look at `vfix <https://github.com/geier/vfix>`_.

 Radicale
 ========

+vdirsyncer is tested against the git version and the latest PyPI release of Radicale.

-Radicale doesn't `support time ranges in the calendar-query of CalDAV/CardDAV
+Radicale doesn't `support time ranges in the calendar-query of CalDAV
 <https://github.com/Kozea/Radicale/issues/146>`_, so setting ``start_date`` and
-``end_date`` in vdirsyncer's configuration will have no or unpredicted consequences.
+``end_date`` for :py:class:`vdirsyncer.storage.CaldavStorage` will have no or unpredicted consequences.

 ownCloud
 ========

+vdirsyncer is tested against the latest version of ownCloud.

 ownCloud uses SabreDAV, which had problems detecting collisions and race-conditions.
 The problems were reported and are fixed in SabreDAV's repo.